The Great Salt Lake is one of the largest saline lakes in the western hemisphere.

-The current lake level is ft at the USGS Great Salt Lake at Saltair Boat Harbor gage.
+The current lake level is ft at the USGS Great Salt Lake at Saltair Boat Harbor.

 Salinity and Lake Levels

-Because the Great Salt Lake is located on a playa, small changes in streamflow result in large changes in the surface area of the lake.
+Because the Great Salt Lake is located on a playa, small changes in lake levels result in large changes in the surface area of the lake.